CALL US: +44 (0)20 8004 3492

-Under US law, all workers – regardless of nationality and immigration status – have to show they are authorized to work in the USA.
-US employers meanwhile have to verify all new emloyees’ identities and their eligibility to carry out the work on offer.
+Under US law, all workers—regardless of nationality and immigration status—must show they are authorized to work in the USA.
+Meanwhile, US employers must verify all new employees’ identities and eligibility to carry out the work on offer.

 Certain visa holders need an Employment Authorization Document (EAD) before they are legally allowed to work in the US.